Wanda++: Pruning Large Language Models via Regional Gradients: Abstract

 \section{Abstract}

-Large Language Models (LLMs) pruning seeks to remove unimportant weights for inference speedup with minimal performance impact.
-However, existing methods often suffer from performance loss without full-model sparsity-aware fine-tuning.
+Large Language Models (LLMs) pruning seeks to remove unimportant weights for inference speedup with minimal accuracy impact.
+However, existing methods often suffer from accuracy degradation without full-model sparsity-aware fine-tuning.
 This paper presents Wanda++, a novel pruning framework that outperforms the state-of-the-art methods by utilizing decoder-block-level \textbf{regional} gradients.
 Specifically, Wanda++ improves the pruning score with regional gradients for the first time and proposes an efficient regional optimization method to minimize pruning-induced output discrepancies between the dense and sparse decoder output.
 Notably, Wanda++ improves perplexity by up to 32\% over Wanda in the language modeling task and generalizes effectively to downstream tasks.
-Further experiments indicate our proposed method is orthogonal to sparsity-aware fine-tuning, where Wanda++ can be combined with LoRA fine-tuning to achieve a similar perplexity improvement as the Wanda method.
-The proposed method is lightweight, pruning a 7B LLaMA model in under 10 minutes on a single NVIDIA H100 GPU.
+Moreover, despite updating weights with regional optimization, Wanda++ remains orthogonal to sparsity-aware fine-tuning, further reducing perplexity with LoRA in great extend.
+Our approach is lightweight, pruning a 7B LLaMA model in under 10 minutes on a single H100 GPU.